 Perhaps the reason America is a bit finicky about its food is that everyone shops at a supermarket where nothing actually looks like it came from an animal.
 You just get this tray of neatly-packaged bloodless meat that looks clean -like a vegetable.
 Even in America, in farms where everyone knows about how an animal is raised and slaughtered and cut up, it's easy to see that fussiness about food is not an American quality.
 It's just an urban food-from-a-package quality.

-You have read the best review article categorized by best tips and the title Surprisingly Tasty Recipes from Surprisingly Icky Ingredients.
-You can bookmark or spread this post by using this URL http://besttipsto.blogspot.com/2012/10/surprisingly-tasty-recipes-from.html.
+and the title Surprisingly Tasty Recipes from Surprisingly Icky Ingredients.
+You can bookmark or spread this post by using this URL https://besttipsto.blogspot.com/2012/10/surprisingly-tasty-recipes-from.html.
 Thank You!

 Comments :